Lumberjack World Championship: Women's standing block chop

-Women's log rolling
+Women's log rolling (birling)

 Opponents step onto a floating log, cuff it to start the roll, spin it rapidly in the water with their feet, stop or snub it suddenly by digging into the log with special caulked birling shoes and a reverse motion to maneuver their adversaries off balance and into the water, a feat called 'wetting'.
 Dislodging an opponent constitutes a fall.
 The cardinal rule of logrolling is 'never take your eyes off your opponent's feet'.
 The referee starts each match.
 Competing birlers step off a dock onto a floating log, grasping pike poles held by attendants for balance.
 As they push off from the dock, the referee instructs the birlers to steady the log.
 When he is certain both birlers have equal control, he says, 'Throw your poles'.
 The match is on and continues to a fall or to expiration of the time limit set for each log.
 When the time limit is reached, the same match continues onto the next smaller log.
 In all rounds, the contest is decided by the best three out of five falls.
 Women start on 14 in logs.

-In 2003 Tina Bosworth set a new world record of 10 wins.
-Judy Scheer Hoeschler held the title seven times, and Livi Papadopoulos has won six consecutive times.
+Livi Papadopoulis claimed her 7th Women's Logrolling title in 2026.
+Aini Anderson placed second, with Meredith Ingbretson coming in third.

 Women's boom run

 Starting on the log-rolling dock, two competitors run head to head on adjacent booms.
 Each competitor must step off the logrolling dock, running across a chain of logrolling logs to the chopping dock, circling a specified competition station and cross the pond on the boom logs back to the logrolling dock.
 The competitor must step onto the logrolling dock and touch the starting point.
 This is a timed event and is timed to the tenths of a second.
 Anyone leaving before the word "go" will be assessed a 10-second penalty.

-Abby Hoeschler ran a record 13.98 in 2011.
+Meredith Ingbretson captured the top spot, and a new world record in the Women's Boom Run, with a time of 13.78 seconds, followed by Alivia Poppe at 13.88 seconds.

 Jill and Jill

 A bucking contest where teams of two women compete against one another for the best time in cutting through a 20 in white pine log.
 Starting cuts of no more than 1/2 in deep, in order to set the teeth of the saw, are allowed.
 Timing starts on the signal "go" and ends when the block is severed.
 Logs must be cut completely through.

+The King/Kerrigan combo proved to be the winning ticket for the Jill and Jill contest this summer with a time of 12.43.
+Second place went to the duo of Naud/La Salle with a respectable 12.86.
 The world record for the Jill and Jill competition was set in 2017 by Sephanie Naud and Janet Walker with a time of 9:81 seconds.